stuntrally/stuntrally/Readme.txt

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+    The license GPL 3.0 applies only to code written by us.
+	Which is in source dir, subdirs: editor, network, ogre and road.
+    Libraries used have their own licenses.
+    For data licenses look in various .txt files in data subdirs.
 ----------------------------------------------------------------------------------

 Links